capr/multigit/README.md

 Plugins allows extending multigit with project-specific scripts that are exposed as multigit commands (like build scripts, etc.).
-Plugin scripts can be included in any of the repo(s) of your project.
+Plugin scripts can be included say, in the meta package of your project.
+The way they work is very simple:

 `mgit <repo> <command> ...` will try to run `.mgit/git-<command>.sh ...` with `$GIT_DIR` set properly